 Selection of teaching methods, organization of materials and preparation of written plans with behavioral objectives.
-Includes practice in employing teaching interview, guided discussion, demonstration, performance and lecture.
+Includes fundamentals of instructional systems development, principles of evaluation, and practice in employing teaching interview, experiential, case study, guided discussion, demonstration-performance, and lecture.
 Emphasizes improvement in communicative skills.